shimupan/GuessTheImposter/README.md

      Try to blend in as the reverse imposter

      9) The Mirror
-     The Mirror is randomly assigend a normal player and must copy what the normal player said but differently
+     The Mirror is randomly assigend a normal player and must copy what the normal player said but differently.
 ```

 And many more to come!
 (Suggestions are appreciated)